apereo/cas/cas-server-documentation/installation/Logging.md

 decide where and how messages from components should be displayed.
 Two are provided by default that output messages to the system console and a `cas.log` file:

+###Logger Selection
+CAS by default attempts to scan the runtime application context looking for suitable logger frameworks.
+By default, the framework that is chosen is Log4j.
+However, if you wish to instruct CAS to opt for a different framework, provide the following JVM variable to the container of your choice:

+{% highlight bash %}
+-DloggerFactory="org.apache.logging.slf4j.Log4jLoggerFactory"
+{% endhighlight %}

 ###Refresh Interval
 The `log4j2.xml` itself controls the refresh interval of the logging configuration.
 Log4j has the ability to automatically detect changes to the configuration file and reconfigure itself.
 If the `monitorInterval`